rittika-04/Chat-App/README.md

 5. After deployment, Vercel will provide a live URL for your app.

 # Demo
-Check out the live demo: [Chat App][(https://vercel.com/rittika04s-projects/chat-app/F2J413EvU22i7ztfbFTVzcXh63Wp)]
+Check out the live demo: [[here](https://vercel.com/rittika04s-projects/chat-app/F2J413EvU22i7ztfbFTVzcXh63Wp)]

 # License
 This project is licensed under the MIT License.